Q-Basia/Spotify-2.0/README.md

 # Mini-Project-1
-This is our group Mini Project 1 for CMPUT 291
+This is our group Mini Project 1 : Spotify 2.0

 -------------
 Contributors: